ComCatLab/welcome-guide/docs/sources/index.md

 feel free to bounce back and forth between the tutorials and the software pages.
 For more in-depth treatment of the theory, you are encouraged to consult the "Fundamentals" collection in [ComCat Lab's Zotero collection][zotero-collection].
-There you'll find annotated original references, more extensive DFT guides, and relevant textbooks.
+There you'll find annotated original references, more extensive DFT guides, and references to relevant textbooks.
 Regarding software, the documentation pages are generally extensive.
 Of course, if all else fails, don't hesitate to reach out to a group member!

 ## 🌟 Highlights 🌟